 No Chapter Name Subject Area Source Existing ACOP Proposed ACOP Approval Date occupancy standard transfer, regardless of the age, relationship or gender of the additional family member, because the family is still within the allowable range of unit sizes for a family of three, which is two (2) or three (3) bedrooms).
-51. 15.12 Order of Processing Transfers PHA Revised order of priority for transfers and reclassified underhoused transfers; expanded policy on transferring a family without regard to their place on the waiting list on a case-by-case basis Revised existing and added the following language: Transfers will be processed in the following order: 1.
-Emergency Maintenance & Emergency Public Safety 2.
-Transfers to and from Accessible Units 3.
-Reasonable Accommodation 4.
-Underhoused (by one (1) or more bedrooms) 5.
-MTW Transfers 6.
-RAD 1 Transfers 7.
-RAD 2 Transfers 8.
-Demolition, Disposition, Revitalization, or Rehabilitation 9.
-RAD 3 Transfers 10.
-Severely overhoused (by more than two (2) bedrooms) 11.
-Overhoused (by one (1) or two (2) bedrooms) Over/Under housed transfers are based on availability of the appropriate location, size and features of the available units.
-With the approval of PHA Management, PHA may, on a case-by-case basis, transfer a resident family without regard to its 06/16/22
+51. 15.12 Order of Processing Transfers PHA Revised order of priority for transfers and re- classified underhoused transfers; expanded policy on transferring a family without regard to their place on the waiting list on a case-by-case basis Revised existing and added the following language: Transfers will be processed in the following order: Emergency Maintenance & Emergency Public Safety Transfers to and from Accessible Units Reasonable Accommodation Underhoused (by one (1) or more bedrooms) MTW Transfers RAD 1 Transfers Demolition, Disposition, Revitalization, or Rehabilitation 06/16/22

 No Chapter Name Subject Area Source Existing ACOP Proposed ACOP Approval Date placement on the transfer list in order to address the immediate need of a family in crisis or to meet PHA's stated strategic management priorities.
 In the event this occurs, full documentation for the transfer rationale will be provided and placed in the resident's file.
-52. 15.14 Transfer Waiting Lists PHA Updated and expanded language on transfer waiting lists by transfer request type Replaced existing language with the following: A central Transfer Waiting List is administered by the Admissions Department.
+52. 15.14 Transfer Waiting Lists РНА Updated and expanded language on transfer waiting lists by transfer request type Replaced existing language with the following: A central Transfer Waiting List is administered by the Admissions Department.
 All approved transfer requests described in 15.2 Types of Transfers will be added to the central Transfer Waiting List.
 Operations staff submit requests for mandatory transfers (listed in 15.3 Mandatory Transfers) including necessary documentation, to the Admissions Department.
 Residents submit requests for tenant-initiated transfers (listed in 15.4 Tenant-Initiated Transfers).
+Transfers are sorted by transfers (listed in 15.4 Tenant-Initiated Transfers).
 Transfers are sorted by transfer type by the Admissions staff according to the priority order.
 Within each category, transfer applications will be sorted by the date the completed file (including any verification needed) is received from the Asset Manager.
 As described in 15.21 Tenant Voluntary Transfers to Another PHA Site, residents who wish to move to another PHA site voluntarily will be added to the selected site's site-based waiting list (SBWL) and will be subject to preference and selection policies in CHAPTER 5: APPLICATIONS, WAITING LIST AND TENANT SELECTION.
 01/19/23